SerpentByte/MD_Intro/water-benzene/README.md

 </ul>

 **The files required for running the simulations have been provided in this folder.**<br>
-**For calculating the numnber of water molecules to put into a box, *see conc.md* file.**<br>
+**For calculating the numnber of water molecules to put into a box, *see conc.md* file.**

-*please use 6 nm as the box length so as all simulations done are on the same system size. *
+*please use 6 nm as the box length so as all simulations done are on the same system size.*